CSCfi/kielipankki-nlf-harvester/ansible/README.md

 - [Access to Pouta](https://docs.csc.fi/accounts/how-to-add-service-access-for-project/)
 - Your cPouta project's [OpenStack RC file](https://docs.csc.fi/cloud/pouta/install-client/#configure-your-terminal-environment-for-openstack)
 - Key pair for cPouta instances.
 Created in https://pouta.csc.fi/ (Project > Compute > Key Pairs) and must be named "kielipouta".
-- A fresh copy of [`Kielipankki-passwords`](https://github.com/CSCfi/Kielipankki-passwords) repository to access the needed secrets for Airflow and Puhti, synced with your passwordstore.
+- A fresh copy of [`Kielipankki-passwords`](https://github.com/CSCfi/Kielipankki-passwords) repository to access the needed secrets for Airflow and HPC access, synced with your passwordstore.

 ## Install requirements